Laminate Flooring Cost

 Life Expectancy

-Laminate flooring has a life expectancy of 10 – 30 years.
+Laminate flooring has a life expectancy of 10 to 30 years.

-This will depend largely on whether the floor has been maintained properly, installed correctly, received high traffic, and is of a high-quality brand.
+This depends on whether the floor has been maintained properly, installed correctly, received high traffic, and is of a high-quality brand.
 The standard life span of laminate is often around the 20-year mark.

 Easy Installation

-Another benefit of laminate flooring is how easy it is to install — especially compared to other flooring, such as solid wood or tile.
+Another benefit of laminate flooring is its easy installation — especially compared to other flooring, such as solid wood or tile.

 Resilient